TYPES OF EXECUTIVE INTERIM MANAGEMENT SERVICES

 • Program Interim Management

-Commonly have all these types of executive management mentioned above, that they are
+Commonly have all these types of executive management services mentioned above, that they are

 • the trinity of operational day-to-day management, advice and implementing (3 processes)